Logo Futurismo

 • Fajã do Ouvidor, with the Poça Simão Dias natural pool;

-• Fajã d’Além with its beautiful orchards full of fruit trees.
+• Fajã d’Além has its beautiful orchards full of fruit trees.

 Álvaro RP | The magnificent view of Calheta de São Jorge

 Calheta de São Jorge was founded in 1483 and formally declared a town in 1534.
 It is a peaceful town on the south coast of São Jorge, in the Azores.
-With around 4,000 inhabitants, it has an iconic 16th-century church that has withstood fires and earthquakes and been rebuilt three times.
-From Calheta Harbour, visitors can enjoy exciting activities such as coasteering on the cliffs or canoeing in the middle of the Atlantic Ocean.
+With around 4,000 inhabitants, it features an iconic 16th-century church that has withstood fires and earthquakes and has been rebuilt three times.
+From Calheta Harbor, visitors can enjoy exciting activities such as coasteering on the cliffs or canoeing in the middle of the Atlantic Ocean.

 Check all our articles about each one of the most relevant points of interest on São Jorge Island: Fajã das Almas | Fajã dos Cubres | Fajã de Santo Cristo | Fajã do Ouvidor | Fajã dos Vimes | Urzelina